 Though the guidelines for Washington state only talk about the handrail, the inspectors use the nut and string test when they find other items mounted in or near the stairwell that may be a snag hazard.

 At least 1 handrail not less than 20 inches in length shall be provided in an unobstructed location inside the doorway and shall be designed to prevent entanglement, as evidenced by the passing of the NHTSA string and nut test.
+The handrail shall be a minimum of 1-inch diameter and be constructed from corrosion resistant material(s).

 CSA D250 – Federal School Bus Manufacturing Standard